Drone, drone, fly away, respect the nap every day.

 - If you are considering using drones to explore coastal wilderness, please fly responsibly and consider your effect on marine animals.

 - If you fly close enough that wildlife of any kind takes notice of you, it is time to back away (by slowly gaining altitude and moving away).
 From the sea otter's point-of-view, once he looks at your drone, you’ve already disturbed him.

-- Drones flying low over resting sea otters can cause an entire group (or raft) to dive to dive and flee.
+- Drones flying low over resting sea otters can cause an entire group (or raft) to dive and flee.
 Such disturbances, known as “full flushes”, increase stress, require extensive recovery time to resettle and groom fur, and can disrupt behavior of mothers and their pups.